 My drive from Saint-Remy to Avignon was not without its drama.
 As I was driving towards Avignon, for some reason my camper kept shorting out.
 Like while I was driving, not just when I was stationary.
 This was happening on main roads, which was completely terrifying.
-With nowhere to stop and reprogram my GPS, I just kept driving, hoping it would stop if I kept going.
+With nowhere to stop and reprogram my GPS, I just kept driving, hoping the shorting out would stop if I kept going while the GPS lady kept yelling at me!
 No such luck.
-Frantically looking for a place to stop with my GPS lady yelling at me the whole time, I finally managed to find a big car park, drove in and parked under a tree.
+Frantic, I finally managed to find a big car park, drove in and parked under a tree.

 At this point, I'd been driving around for about an hour while it was shorting out and I was panicking.
-Thankfully (oh and I am very very thankful), the carpark I'd managed to stop in was in Villeneuve-lès-Avignon, right next to the tourist information centre.
-They did not, however, have wifi, which was really annoying, but the lady there told me to walk up to a cafe up the road to use their wifi, which I did.
-Again, thankfully, the young man in there was really helpful and spoke good English, and they had good wifi for me to call the mechanic on.
+Thankfully (oh and I am very very thankful), the carpark I'd managed to stop in was in Villeneuve-lès-Avignon, right next to the tourist information centre... knowing some of the place I had gone to, it could have happened in the middle of nowhere!!
+They did not, however, have wifi which was annoying, but the lady there told me to walk up to a cafe up the road to use their wifi.
+Again, thankfully, the young man in the cafe was really helpful, spoke English, and they had good wifi for me to call the mechanic on (the entire time I was in France, I had no phone reception).
 RAC was great, they worked out where I was and sent a mechanic out.
 The mechanic diagnosed a bad battery and I drove the camper onto the back of the pickup and went with him to their depot to get a new one.
 A few hours later, we were good.
 I drove to the campground that the mechanic suggested (he even called them and booked a spot for me), where I promptly bought a bottle of wine.
 What an afternoon.

 The next morning, I drove to Avignon and used their park-and-ride system.
 I went right in the middle of the annual festival so it was very busy, but everyone was so cheerful and it had such a good vibe.